 14. Byzantine Heritage in Istanbul

-The Romans’ history in Istanbul dates back to the reign of Emperor Septimus Severus.
+The Romans’ history in Istanbul dates back to the reign of Septimus Severus.
 In 330, Emperor Constantine declared Istanbul the second capital of the Roman Empire.
-After the division of the Roman Empire into two, Constantinople remained the capital of Eastern Rome until 1453.
+After the division of the Roman Empire into two, Constantinople remained the capital of Eastern Rome (Byzantine Empire) until 1453.

-Istanbul, which has been the capital of the Romans and Byzantines for 1000 years, still has an important Roman and Byzantine heritage.
+Istanbul, which has been the capital of the Byzantines for 1000 years, still has an important Byzantine heritage.
 There are cisterns and palace ruins from the Byzantine period, as well as a considerable number of Byzantine churches.
-Today it is possible to visit Hagia Sophia, Chora and Pammakaristos churches as museums.
+Today it is possible to visit some of these churches as museums.

-In the old districts of Istanbul such as Sultanahmet, Fener and Balat, Vefa and Zeyrek, Edirnekapi you can visit the Byzantine buildings and take great pictures.
+In the old districts of Istanbul such as Sultanahmet, Fener and Balat, Vefa and Zeyrek, Edirnekapi you can visit the Byzantine heritage sites and take great pictures.

 15. Visiting the Mosques of Istanbul